bizz84/movie_app_state_management_flutter/README.md

-# Flutter State Management: Movie App with Provider, Riverpod, flutter_bloc
+# Flutter State Management: Movie App with Provider, Riverpod, flutter_bloc & more

 This reference project shows how to implement a (Netflix-inspired) movie app with different state management techniques in Flutter: